The last death eaters

 -Why do you even care about the kids?
 I thought you hated them. » She noticed with a witty smile.

--Will you stop it, now? » he retorted irritatingly.
+-Will you stop it, now? »

 -Never mind.
 It’s late.
 We should go to bed, anyway.
 Whatever you did with it.
 And, hum… Suneko? »